lalitcodekr/valentine/README.md

 Welcome to the most adorable project you've ever seen!
 This is a special React application designed to ask that special someone: "Will you be my Valentine?".

 ## 💖 What's Inside? 💖

 [Link to site](https://formyvalentine.netlify.app)

 This project is built with love using React and Vite.
-It features a cute and interactive UI that playfully nudges the user to say "Yes" to be your Valentine.
+It features a cute and interactive UI that playfully nudges the user towards saying "Yes" to being your Valentine.

 ## 🎁 Features 🎁